-For information on each kind of guide in the list, see About Drawing Guides on page 507
+For information on each kind of guide in the list, see About Drawing Guides on page 511

-The new guide appears in the guides list.
+The new guide will appear in the Guides list.

-- Adding a guide automatically toggles the Enable Guides option on, and automatically toggles the Lock Guides option off, so that you can immediately view and adjust your new guide. - Your new guide will come in a preset position with preset parameters.
-To make adjustments to your guide, see Editing Drawing Guides on page 520.
+- Adding a guide automatically toggles the Definition Enable Guides option on, and automatically toggles the Definition Lock Guides option off, so that you can immediately view and adjust your new guide. - Your new guide will appear in a preset position with preset parameters.
+To make adjustments to your guide, see Editing Drawing Guides on page 528.